The running scene has definitely changed in the last ten years.

 While a $20 pair of shoes may work for some people it doesn’t work for everyone.

-When I got fitted for my first shoes, I just went to the local sports store and tired on shoes there until I found a pair that I liked on my feet, felt good, and also didn’t break the bank.
+When I got fitted for my first shoes, I just went to the local sports store and tried on shoes there until I found a pair that I liked on my feet, felt good, and also didn’t break the bank.

 As the kilometres started to pile up, and I was going further I thought it would be best to get professionally fitted.